 Developing a great profile is the core of your LinkedIn presence and the most important part of your account to develop and maintain.
 You should invest as much time and thoughtfulness on this as you do your engineering resume.
 In each area of your profile, you should consider skills-based work impact statements that show your technical and professional skill set.
 LinkedIn is designed to help you connect with people, groups, companies, and jobs that match closely to the experiences, traits, skills, and resources that you list in your profile.
 The more detailed and descriptive your profile is, the more LinkedIn will find you targeted connections.
 There are five main areas of a LinkedIn profile that are outlined below.
 You are able to add multiple sections within each area, and best practices for what to include in each section are explained below.

 This is a professional networking site and the primary image of you should also reflect your professionalism.
 Dress up in a nice shirt/blouse or suit and have someone take a picture of you with a background that compliments your outfit and highlights you as the important part of the photo.
-Often students will use their campus as their background or another backdrop that reinforces the professional attitude you are reinforcing.
+Often students will use their campus as their background or another backdrop that reinforces the professional attitude you are demonstrating.

 Many people give a descriptive account of their current role but you are allowed to be creative with this area while still being professional.
 Often people put their career goals and use descriptive action verbs to show that they are forward-looking and dynamic.
 Examples, “Pioneering vehicle designer” or “Motivated software developer of adaptive mobile platforms”.